Skip to main content

 2021

-The Death of Marat, Art in isolation, Best in show, GFAA Gallery, Gainesville, FL, USA
+Best in Show, The Death of Marat, Art in Isolation, GFAA Gallery, Gainesville, FL, USA

 2020

-3rd place in the Global Culture Photo Competition 2020, University of Florida, Gainesville, FL, USA
+Second Place, Global Culture Photo Competition, University of Florida, Gainesville, FL, USA

-2nd place in the Global Culture Photo Competition 2020, University of Florida, Gainesville, FL, USA
+Third Place, Global Culture Photo Competition, University of Florida, Gainesville, FL, USA

-Dusk, Third Place Award, A Sense of Place, GFAA Gallery, Gainesville, FL, USA
+Third Place, Dusk, A Sense of Place, GFAA Gallery, Gainesville, FL, USA

-On/Off, Best in the Show, Close-Up, GFAA Gallery, Gainesville, FL, USA
+Best in Show, On/Off, Close-Up, GFAA Gallery, Gainesville, FL, USA

 2015